-2.5.11. firstprivate clause
+2.5.12. firstprivate clause

-The firstprivate clause is allowed on the parallel and serial constructs; it declares that a copy of each item on the list will be created for each gang, and that the copy will be initialized with the value of that item on the encountering thread when a parallel or serial construct is encountered.
+The firstprivate clause is allowed on the parallel and serial constructs; it declares that a copy of each item on the list will be created for each gang, and that the copy will be initialized with the value of that item on the local thread when a parallel or serial construct is encountered.

-See Section 2.17 Fortran Optional Arguments for discussion of Fortran optional arguments in firstprivate clauses.
+• See Section 2.17 Fortran Optional Arguments for discussion of Fortran optional arguments in firstprivate clauses.

-759 2.5.12. reduction clause
+2.5.13. reduction clause

 The reduction clause is allowed on the parallel and serial constructs.
-It specifies a reduction operator and one or more scalar variables.
-For each variable, a private copy is created for each parallel gang and initialized for that operator.
-At the end of the region, the values for each gang are combined using the reduction operator, and the result combined with the value of the original variable and stored in the original variable.
+It specifies a reduction operator and one or more vars.
+It implies a copy data clause for each reduction var, unless a data clause for that variable appears on the compute construct.
+For each reduction var, a private copy is created for each parallel gang and initialized for that operator.
+At the end of the region, the values for each gang are combined using the reduction operator, and the result combined with the value of the original var and stored in the original var.
+If the reduction var is an array or subarray, the array reduction operation is logically equivalent to applying that reduction operation to each element of the array or subarray individually.
+If the reduction var is a composite variable, the reduction operation is logically equivalent to applying that reduction operation to each member of the composite variable individually.
 The reduction result is available after the region.

-The following table lists the operators that are valid and the initialization values; in each case, the initialization value will be cast into the variable type.
-For max and min reductions, the initialization values are the least representable value and the largest representable value for the variable's data type, respectively.
-Supported data types are the numerical data types in C (char, int, float, double, Complex), C++ (char, wchar_t, int, float, double), and Fortran (integer, real, double precision, complex).
+The following table lists the operators that are valid and the initialization values; in each case, the initialization value will be cast into the data type of the var.
+For max and min reductions, the initialization values are the least representable value and the largest representable value for that data type, respectively.
+At a minimum, the supported data types include Fortran logical as well as the numerical data types in C (e.g., Bool, char, int, float, double, float Complex, double Complex), C++ (e.g., bool, char, wchar_t, int, float, double), and Fortran (e.g., integer, real, double precision, complex).
+However, for each reduction operator, the supported data types include only the types permitted as operands to the corresponding operator in the base language where (1) for max and min, the corresponding operator is less-than and (2) for other operators, the operands and the result are the same type.

-C an d C++ Fortran
+C and C++ Fortran

 operator initialization operator initialization

 value value

 + 0 + 0

 1 1

 max least max least

 min largest min largest

 & ~0 iand all bits on

 1 0 ior 0

-8 0 ieor 0
+^ 0 ieor 0

-& & 1 .and. .true.
+&& 1 .and. .true.

 11 0 .or. .false.

 .eqv. .true.

 .neqv. .false.